RaghavJit/BashScripts/README.md

 nts rm -t (to delete note with specific title) nts rm -a (to delete all notes)
 ```

+### rmt
+We have a bunch of computers connected to the server in CC-Lab, this script make wakeonlan easier on those PCs

+**Make sure to have ADDR_DATA.txt in the same directory as rmt file**

 To edit a note:
 ```